Xushu-Wang/Multimodal_Hierarchical_PPNet/README.md

 # Multimodal_Hierarchical_PPNet

 ## Configuring Datasets Folder
+Create a datasets folder one level outside of this directory (otherwise VSCode will attempt to index this massive folder making for an unbearable editing experience).

-Navigate to the datasets folder on slurm and run the following commands:
+Navigate to the datasets folder on slurm and run the following commands
 ```
 ln -s /usr/project/xtmp/xw214/augmented_images augmented_images
 ln -s /usr/project/xtmp/xw214/source_files source_files